The Employment Law Review: Denmark

 If material changes are implemented without sufficient notice or consent, the employee may potentially claim constructive dismissal and terminate the employment without notice.

 Fixed-term employment contracts are permissible.
-However, the Act on Fixed-term Employment provides for certain restrictions, including a prohibition against discriminatory treatment of fixed-term employees with regard to employment terms.
-Also, according to the Act, fixed-term employment contracts can only be renewed once, unless there are objective reasons to do so.
+However, the Act on Fixed-Term Employment provides for certain restrictions, including a prohibition against discriminatory treatment of fixed-term employees with regard to employment terms.
+Also, according to the Act, fixed-term employment contracts can only be renewed once, unless there are objective reasons to do otherwise.

 Under the Holiday Act, all categories of employees are entitled to 25 days' holiday per holiday year, which runs from 1 September to 31 August.
-As discussed in Section II, the new Holiday Act became partially effective on 1 January 2019 and will take full effect on 1 September 2020.
 Employees are entitled to 2.08 paid holidays per month and can take the holiday in the same holiday year or no later than 31 December the following year.
 The employer is required to pay a holiday supplement equal to 1 per cent of the employee's total remuneration.
-When the employment relationship ends, the employer is required to pay compensation in lieu of untaken paid holiday to the Danish Labour Market Holiday Fund (at least 12.5 per cent of the total remuneration in the calendar year during which the employment ends).
-Subsequently, the employee can withdraw the compensation when he or she takes the outstanding holiday (i.e., typically with a new employer).
+When the employment relationship ends, the employer is required to pay compensation in lieu of unused paid holiday to the Danish Labour Market Holiday Fund.

 Salaried employees are entitled to full pay during sick leave, whereas blue-collar workers have no such right, unless otherwise stipulated in a collective agreement.